Fano fingerprints of Majoranas in Kitaev dimers of superconducting adatoms: Introduction

-In the frame of the setup here proposed, a device based on Fano interference \cite{Fano1,Fano2,Ueda,Zhang} becomes an alternative method for detection of MFs.
+In the frame of the setup here proposed, a device based on Fano interference \citep{Fano1,Fano2,Ueda,Zhang} becomes an alternative method for detection of MFs.
 As a matter of fact, the Fano effect is found in systems where distinct tunneling paths compete for the electron transport.
-Noteworthy, such a phenomenon can be perceived experimentally by the STM just by measuring the conductance \cite{STM12,STM5,STM6,AHCNeto,STM13}.
+Noteworthy, such a phenomenon can be perceived experimentally by the STM just by measuring the conductance \citep{STM12,STM5,STM6,AHCNeto,STM13}.
+In the setup of Fig.\ref{Fig1} here proposed, the Fano effect arises from the adatom 1 coupled simultaneously to the pair of STM tips, once the electrons can tunnel between such tips or (and) directly through this adatom as expected for realistic experimental conditions.
+Thus depending on the Fano lineshape of the conductance, we can identify which path rules the quantum transport or if they compete on the same footing.
+Later on, we will see that the Fano parameter of interference $q_{b}$ then dictates the Fano profile making explicit the dominant path in the system.

 Here we show that the two coupled MFs $A$ and $B$ within the adatom under the AFM tip (see Fig.\ref{Fig1}) lead to a gate invariance feature in the transport experiment.
-Our findings lie on the novelty of recognizing MFs in the absence of the ZBP hallmark, in particular when the AFM tip swaps symmetrically its gate potential around the MF zero mode: it reveals a universality signature in the Fano profile of the transmittance.
-More specifically, we find then distinct situations in which the transmittance shares the same profile as a function of the Fermi level of the STM tips, in particular when the binding energy of the Cooper pair splitted into the adatoms under the STM and AFM tips, is in resonance with the tunneling term between them.
-In this case, we show that when the MF $A$ couples solely to the adatom $1$, the gate invariance characterized by the aforementioned universality is revealed by the coupled MFs.
+Particularly, when the AFM tip swaps symmetrically its gate potential around the MF zero mode, it reveals a universality signature in the Fano profile of the transmittance.
+More specifically, we find then distinct situations in which the transmittance shares the same profile as a function of the Fermi level of the STM tips, in particular when the binding energy of the Cooper pair split into the adatoms under the STM and AFM tips, is in resonance with the tunneling term between them.
+In this case, we show that when the MF $A$ couples solely to the adatom $1$, the gate invariance characterized by the aforementioned universality is revealed by connecting MFs $A$ and $B$.

 This paper is organized as follows: in Sec.\,\ref{sec2} we develop the theoretical model for the system sketched in Fig.\,\ref{Fig1} by deriving the expression for the transmittance through such a device (see also the Appendix) together with the system Green's functions.
 The results are present in Sec.\,\ref{sec3}, and in Sec.\,\ref{sec4} we summarize our concluding remarks.